Transferable Skills Training

 - Email the Graduate School the completed External Credit Application Form describing the course/activity and clearly state the RDF skills domain in which you have gained training.

-- A certificate of your attendance or other documentary evidence must accompany this application (It is permitted to submit a programme timetable, agenda, email, etc. as proof of attendance where formal proof of attdance is not available)
+- A certificate of your attendance or other documentary evidence must accompany this application (It is permitted to submit a programme timetable, agenda, email, etc. as proof of attendance where formal proof of attendance is not available).

 - All skills training opportunities will be allocated one credit.

-- When in the ‘Search for Classes’ page under the ‘Course Catalogue’ section, add the 4 digit number at the end of the course code, for example, RSDA6006 (remove letters and add numbers only).
+- When in the 'Search for Classes' page under the ‘Course Catalogue’ section, add the 4 digit number at the end of the course code, for example, RSDA6006.

 - Select ‘Postgraduate Research’ from the drop down menu - select ‘Search’.